y-sunflower/r2typ/README.md

 #> #place(top + left, dy: 15pt)[#square(size: 35pt, fill: red)]
 ```

-Functions in `{rtyp}` accept **all positional and named arguments**!
+Functions in `{r2typ}` accept **all positional and named arguments**!
 This means that you're responsible of making sure the arguments you're using are valid!

 But to help you in that process, there is a `is_valid_typst()` function that will return either `TRUE` or `FALSE` depending on whether your Typst can be compiled successfully.